dxx/finders/README.md

 Distributed service management.
 Inspired by [Nacos](https://github.com/alibaba/nacos).

-Finders is a distributed service management platform that help you achieve the governance of microservices, such as service discovery, service registration, service healthy check.
+Finders is a distributed service management platform that help you achieve the governance of microservices, such as service discovery, service registration, service health check.

 ## Getting Started